IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ---
-title: Legal Discrimination
+title: Legal Discrimination against men and boys in New Zealand
-description: New Zealand has laws that discriminate against men and boys violating their right to be free from discrimination and their right to equality under the law.
+description: New Zealand's laws discriminate against men and boys violating their right to be free from discrimination and their right to equality under the law.
 ---
 > [!tip] This page is a work in progress